solufemi91/sparta-project1-jsgame/README.md

 ## The most challenging part

 One of the things I struggled with was creating a program that would register when the keeper came in contact with the ball.
 I also struggled at first to implement variation on the shots.
+I also had difficulty customising the cursor to an image of my choice.
+I would have liked a bigger crosshair.

 ## What I was most pleased with